 Ellenwood is a medium-sized town located in the state of Georgia.
-With a population of 33,608 people and five constituent neighborhoods, Ellenwood is the 26th largest community in Georgia.
+With a population of 46,824 people and ten constituent neighborhoods, Ellenwood is the 19th largest community in Georgia.

 Also of interest is that Ellenwood has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Ellenwood in 2010 was $24,283, which is wealthy relative to Georgia, and middle income relative to the rest of the US.
-This equates to an annual income of $97,132 for a family of four.
+The per capita income in Ellenwood in 2018 was $31,554, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
+This equates to an annual income of $126,216 for a family of four.
 However, Ellenwood contains both very wealthy and poor people as well.

-Ellenwood is a very ethnically-diverse town.
+Ellenwood is a somewhat ethnically-diverse town.
 The people who call Ellenwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ellenwood residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Ellenwood include Irish, English, Jamaican, and German.
+Important ancestries of people in Ellenwood include Jamaican, African, German, Irish, and English.

 The most common language spoken in Ellenwood is English.
 Other important languages spoken here include Spanish and Vietnamese.